 Public Key Infrastructure is a complex subject, so you may be wondering if it actually performs encryption.
 The simple answer is yes, it does.
 What is PKI if not a one-stop-shop for the encryption of classified information and private identities?

+As noted earlier, PKI is best utilized for situations that require digital security, which is where encryption plays a vital role.
 PKI performs encryption directly through the keys that it generates.
+It works by using two different cryptographic keys: a public key and a private key.
 Whether these keys are public or private, they encrypt and decrypt secure data.

 Asymmetric encryption is fairly new to the game and you may know it better as “public key cryptography.”
-Asymmetric encryption uses two keys to encrypt plain text, both a public key and a secret key.
+Asymmetric encryption uses two keys, one public and one private.
+The public key encrypts and the private key decrypts.

 PKI functions on asymmetric key methodology: a private key and a public key.
 The private key can only be accessed by the owner of a digital certificate, and they can choose where the public key goes.
 A certificate is essentially a way of handing out that public key to users that the owner wants to have it.